 Diversity, Equity and Inclusion Forum.
-During this unique learning experience, participants will engage in healthy dialogue in this facilitated discussion about Diversity, Equity, and Inclusion.
-You will take away knowledge and solutions to use in your interactions with others.
+During this unique learning experience, participants will engage in healthy dialogue in this facilitated discussion about Diversity, Equity, and Inclusion and take away knowledge and solutions to use in interactions with others.
 Don't miss this opportunity to discover your own biases using the Harvard Implicit Association Test.
-We will gain insights from each other about lived experiences when our actions may have resulted in uncomfortable, offensive or insensitive impacts.
-Lunch will be served and gift raffles provided.
+Gain insights from each other about lived experiences when our actions may have resulted in uncomfortable, offensive or insensitive impacts.